Rosette formations as symmetry-breaking events: theory and experiment: Materials and Methods

 \subsection{Voronoi Tesselation and structure factor analysis}

+Time-course fluorescence images were cropped to a consistent 400 × 400-pixel ROI for all acquired time points.
 Voronoi tessellations were generated from fluorescence microscopy images of nuclei by manually selecting each nucleus’s center and computing the corresponding Voronoi diagram using custom Python code built on the SciPy library.
-Regions of interest were manually segmented and saved as label images to isolate neural‐rosette formation within each field of view, and the coordinates of the selected nuclei centers within that ROI were loaded into the Voronoi function to produce a set of polygonal regions.
-A zero‐valued matrix matching the input image dimensions was initialized to store the target shape factor, defined as the ratio of a region’s perimeter to the square root of its area $S_{t}= \frac{p_i}{\sqrt{A_i}}$, at the appropriate pixel locations.
-Infinite Voronoi regions were discarded automatically, and only polygons entirely contained within the image boundaries were retained for analysis.
+Regions of interest were manually segmented and saved as label images to isolate neural‐rosette formation within each field of view, and the coordinates of the selected nuclei centers were used to compute Voronoi tesselation.
+The average target shape factor has been computed as the ratio of a region’s perimeter to the square root of its area $S_{t}= \frac{p_i}{\sqrt{A_i}}$.
+Infinite Voronoi regions were discarded automatically, and only polygons entirely contained within the image boundaries were retained for analysis. \\ \textit{Rosette identification.} Rosettes were manually identified by analyzing the acquired mosaics.
+Note that while rosette emergence conditions are being understood, it is difficult to predict where they will actually form.
+Thus, the detection of rosette emergence in 2D cell cultures required the acquisition of large image mosaics that balance spatial resolution with an extended field of view.
+This results in large mosaic images that must be manually analysed and are hard to process and visualize.

-To investigate the temporal evolution of cell morphology under identical culture conditions, we performed two parallel experiments—one in which neural rosette formation was observed and one in which it failed to occur.
-Fluorescence images were acquired daily from approximately day 6 through day 11 and cropped to a consistent 400 × 400-pixel ROI; however, significant differences between the two conditions only became apparent from day 8 onward.
-At each time point, nuclei centroids were identified and used to compute the target shape factor for each associated Voronoi region.